 Long-Term Discounts: Some owners provide a discounted monthly rate, typically ranging between 10 and 35 percent off the regular rate.
 Turo has a search tool for long-term rentals, we found that this tool does not produce results different from the standard search tool.

 Turo is a great service that lets you can find relatively cheap long-term rentals without the hassle of dealing with a huge company.
-If you do your homework about insurance options and communicate with the owner, renting through Turo should be a breeze.
+If you do your homework about insurance options and communicate with the owner, renting through Turo should be a breeze—provided that you are in a high-availability area.